shentufoundation/mainnet/shentu-2/migration.md

    mv ~/.certikd ./certikd_backup
    ```

-   **NOTE**: It is recommended for validators and operators to take a full data snapshot at the export
+   **NOTE**: It is recommended for validators and node operators to take a full data snapshot at the export
    height before proceeding in case the upgrade does not go as planned or if not enough voting power
    comes online in a sufficient and agreed upon amount of time.
 That means the backup of `.certikd` should
    only take place once the chain has halted at height `height TBD`.